-"Australian Government Department of Health", "COVID-19 Relief", "COVID-19 Insurance Plan From CIGNA", "COVID-19 Part Time Employment" are a few examples of other Coronavirus/COVID-19 themed scam emails.
-These letters are distributed by the thousand, during large scale operations termed "spam campaigns".
-This mail can wear a wide range of disguises; it is usually presented as "official", "urgent", "important" and similar.
-However, malware proliferation is not the only purpose of spam campaigns.
-Phishing emails are a likewise common occurrence.
-Regardless of what these scams claim, request or demand, the end-goal is the same - to generate revenue for their designers.
+"Australian Government Department of Health", "COVID-19 Relief", "COVID-19 Insurance Plan From CIGNA", and "COVID-19 Part Time Employment" are some examples of other Coronavirus/COVID-19-themed scam emails.
+These messages are distributed by the thousand during large scale operations termed "spam campaigns".
+This mail can have many disguises and is usually presented as "official", "urgent", "important" or similar.
+Malware proliferation is not the only purpose of spam campaigns.
+Phishing emails are a likewise a common occurrence.
+Regardless of what these scams claim, request or demand, the purpose is identical: to generate revenue for the designers.

 How did "COVID-19 test Email Virus" infect my computer?

-It is strongly advised not to open dubious and/or irrelevant emails, especially ones received from suspect/unknown senders (addresses).
-Additionally, it is recommended to use Microsoft Office versions released after 2010, since they have "Protected View" mode that prevents malicious macros from initiating any infection processes - the moment a virulent document is opened.
-However, malware is also distributed via untrustworthy download sources (e.g. unofficial and free file-hosting websites, Peer-to-Peer sharing networks and other third party downloaders), illegal activation tools ("cracks") and fake updates.
-Hence, it is important to use only official/verified download channels, activate and update programs with tools/functions provided by legitimate developers.
-To ensure device and user safety, it is crucial to have a dependable anti-virus/anti-spyware suite installed.
-Furthermore, this software must be kept up-to-date, used to run regular system scans and to remove threats/issues.
-If you've already opened "COVID-19 test Email Virus" attachment, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.
+Do not open dubious or irrelevant emails, especially those received from suspect/unknown senders (addresses).
+Use Microsoft Office versions released after 2010, since they have "Protected View" mode, which prevents malicious macros from starting any infection processes when dangerous documents are opened.
+Malware is also distributed via untrusted download sources (e.g. unofficial and free file-hosting websites, Peer-to-Peer sharing networks and other third party downloaders), illegal activation tools ("cracks") and fake updates.
+Therefore, use only official/verified download channels and activate and update programs with tools/functions provided by legitimate developers.
+To ensure device and user safety, have a reputable anti-virus/anti-spyware suite installed.
+Keep this software up to date, and use it to run regular system scans and to remove threats/issues.
+If you have already opened "COVID-19 test Email Virus" attachment, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.

-Text presented in the "COVID-19 test" email letter:
+Text presented in the "COVID-19 test" email message: